clux/facemaulers/irae.md

 Uses the magic divices there to steer one demon lord at a time, so she can infiltrate and grab the most powerful artifacts.

 She gives some to her servants as they help steer the demon lords.
+She stole the diamond from Luskan after the raid.

 ## Fighting her in her lair
 She is like Friede. https://www.youtube.com/watch?v=wvZTBG7UMqU